kallaway/100-days-of-code/log.md

 **Today's Progress**: Today also going through some codechef problems.

-**Thoughts** Nice problem!!
+**Thoughts**: Nice problem!!
 Used slicing, ceil, list function along with the use of set, with a little bit creativity!!

 **Link(s) to work**
 1. [Chef and Rainbow Array - Codechef_Problem](https://www.codechef.com/problems/RAINBOWA)